saylordotorg/course_me401/Unit02.md

+---
+layout: default
+title: "ME401: Dynamic Systems & Controls"
+course_description: "An exploration of the behavior of physical systems as well as the physics of individual components and the interactions between them.
+Topics include modeling dynamic systems, Laplace Transform Methods for Solving Differential Equations, transfer functions, stability, feedback, proportional—integral—derivative controllers, and applications of computer simulation in control."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Analysis of Dynamic Systems** <span id="2"></span> **Unit Two builds on the material covered in Unit One by asking you to analyze dynamic systems with respect to their responses to various input